Do you have an Amazon Prime subscription in 2023? If so, there is an easy way to save 5% on many of your purchases.

 But is it worth adding the card to your wallet based on those benefits alone?
 It likely depends on how much of your monthly shopping you do with Amazon.

-In this review, Team Clark will assess all the details of this card and compare it to some of the top cash back rewards cards on the market.
+In this review, Team Clark will assess all the details of this card and compare it to some of the top rewards cards on the market.

-The Amazon Prime Rewards Visa Card is a rewards credit card that offers cash back perks exclusively to Amazon Prime subscribers.
+The Prime Visa is a rewards credit card that offers cash back perks exclusively to Amazon Prime subscribers.

 Card Specs and Perks

-The Amazon Prime Rewards Visa Card requires that you have an Amazon Prime membership in order to reap the benefits of this card.
+The Prime Visa requires that you have an Amazon Prime membership in order to reap the benefits of this card.

 To join Amazon Prime, which gives you access to free shipping and streaming TV among other benefits, you’ll need either a monthly or annual subscription: